 Here, you will either be led to the results screen showing the successful calculation, or it will report, "Unable to retrieve solution results".
-In the case above, the computed results are shown below:
+In the case above, the computed results are shown below by clicking Solve:

-Note that the "averaged" backsight orientation is 52.9704, although by setting 0 to point 2, the mathematically computed backsight reading would be 52.9703.
-An added feature of the Advanced Occupation routine is the calculation of the occupied point coordinates.
+Note that an added feature of the Advanced Occupation routine is the calculation of the occupied point coordinates.
 In this example, the original point coordinates for point 1 are: N 2734186.7757, E 808615.8663, Z 228.511.
 The degrees of freedom is the difference between the number of observations and the number of unknowns.
 The degrees of freedom increase if more redundant measurements are taken, such as reverse readings or multiple distance readings, and 20+ degrees of freedom would indicate strong statistical confidence.
 When the OK (green check) button is clicked, you have the option to save the occupied point, in which case you can overwrite the current occupied point, save to a new point ID, or save to the raw file only.
 Then you continue into the Store Points command or other commands and can take new measurements.